vintige/TurtleFaucet/README.md

 Quickly thrown together faucet.
-Currently set to give out 1 TRTL a pop.
+Currently set to give out 1 WTIP a pop.
 Limiting is set to 3 per day.

 ## Running this
-First make sure Turtlecoind is running and fully sync'd.
+First make sure Worktipsd is running and fully sync'd.
 Then start `walletd` with these args:
 `/path/to/walletd -w walletname -p walletpass -d`